10 Weeks Pregnant: The 10th Week of Pregnancy

 Even though you are pregnant, there are a wide variety of activities that you can participate in to stay in shape.
-Whether you were active before pregnancy or not, you need to consult with your health care provider on what kinds of activities are best suited for you.
+Whether you were active before pregnancy or not, consult with your health care provider regarding what kinds of activities are best suited for you.
 Many healthcare providers recommend walking and swimming because they are low impact exercises that can be used throughout the entire pregnancy.

 Pregnancy Week 10: Tips for mom’s partner

 Mom will be encouraged to exercise on a regular basis.
 Talk with her and see if there are exercises or activities that the two of you can do together.

 Some activities you can do as a couple include: